Strimlaren/CV-Uppgift-1/README.md

 ## Technical requirements:
 - [x] Validated with 0 errors at [W3 Validator](https://validator.w3.org/Links)
-      NOTE: W3 Validator is complaining about duplicate classes which belong to an SVG which cannot be undone.
-      NOTE 2: Also, it is complaining about the width property i changed to 100% on the google maps iframe.
-This is intended.
+      NOTE: W3 Validator is complaining about duplicate classes which belong to an SVG which cannot be undone NOTE 2: Also, it is complaining about the width property i changed to 100% on the google maps iframe.
+This is intended NOTE 3: Additionally, it says a section lacks headlines.
+The headline pertaining this section lies just outside of it, for design purposes
 - [x] No errors in console
 - [ ] SEO optimization
   - [x] Semantic HTML-tags